wp-plugins/opensearchserver-search/readme.txt

  * Filter search results by **facets**,
  * Automatic suggestion with **autocompletion**,
  * **Spellcheking** with automatic substitution,
- * Automatically index an post when you publish an post,
+ * Automatically index content when published, edited or deleted,
- * Search through posts and pages,
+ * Search through posts, pages and other types of content,
- * Easy to set up with just filling a form.
+ * Easy to set up and customize with just filling a form.

 [youtube http://www.youtube.com/watch?v=_hnUMBLH-aw]